Identity theft and fraud protection for your finances, personal info, and devices.

 Plus, some areas of the Dark Web are protected with passwords or security clearances that a Dark Web scanner cannot access, so the scanner focuses on popular darknets.

-If you want further protection beyond standard Dark Web scans, you would need to upgrade your identity theft protection service to include Dark Web monitoring.
+Zoom out: If you want further protection beyond standard Dark Web scans, you would need to upgrade your identity theft protection service to include Dark Web monitoring.

 Dark Web scanning vs. Dark Web monitoring